3 Spatial data operations

 110 rows × 5 columns

-The resulting layer nz_grid, which the area_sub attribute, is shown in Figure 3.13:
+The resulting layer nz_grid, with the area_sub attribute, is shown in Figure 3.13.

 base = grid.plot(color='none', edgecolor='grey')